 Inventories are stated at the lower of cost or market.
-Cost is computed on a weighted-average basis, which approximates the first-in, first-out method, and market is based upon estimated replacement costs.
-Costs included in inventory primarily include finished product and packaging.
+Cost is computed on a weighted-average basis, which approximates the first-in, first-out method; market is based upon estimated replacement costs.

 Use of Estimates

 The preparation of financial statements in conformity with GAAP required management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.